Spanish and Philosophy (BA)

 Spanish is the second most spoken language in the world.
 Spoken by more than 400 million people across more than 20 countries worldwide, it is one of the most useful languages in the world for business and leisure alike.
 It opens doors to a vibrant and diverse range of cultural experiences.

-|Studying in Welsh||This course offers elements that are taught through the medium of Welsh.
-Please contact the Admissions tutor for more information.|
+|Studying in Welsh||Up to 33% of this course is available through the medium of Welsh.
+Please contact the Admissions tutor for more information|

-|Typical places available||The School typically has 185 places available|
+|Typical places available||The School typically has 185 places available.|

-|Typical applications received||The School typically receives 600 applications|
+|Typical applications received||The School typically receives 600 applications.|

 |Typical A level offer||ABB, to include a B in Spanish.
-Three A-level subjects, including a Modern European Language|
+Three A-level subjects, including a Modern European Language.|

 |Typical Welsh Baccalaureate offer||WBQ core will be accepted in lieu of one A-level (at the grades specified above), excluding any specified language A-levels.|

-|Typical International Baccalaureate offer||35 points|
+|Typical International Baccalaureate offer||35 points.|

-|Other qualifications||Applications from those offering alternative qualifications are welcome.|
+|Other requirements||Applications from those offering alternative qualifications are welcome.|

 |Module title||Module code||Credits|